Hans Stefan HintnerBiography

 Address: Pfarrgasse 9, 2340 Mödling

 Most of the economy in the city is today sustained by SMEs .
-During the old days though, several large industries had their plants here because of the convenient rail-connection.
+During the old days though, several large industries had established their plants here because of the convenient rail-connection.
 The larger ones have moved to Wiener Neudorf into the 'Industriezentrum Niederösterreich Süd'.